Wilson's Raid: The raid

 Despite Robert E. Lee's April 9 surrender of the Army of Northern Virginia following the Battle of Appomattox Court House, the Army of Tennessee under the command of Gen Joseph E. Johnston had not yet surrendered the Confederate forces in the Carolinas, Georgia, and Florida.
 Wilson planned to head east into Georgia to destroy the remaining arsenals and munitions and to cause any remaining local forces to "disintegrate."
 Wilson's success in this plan would be accelerated if his forces could secure at least one of several key bridges over the Chattahoochee River.
 One such bridge led into the town of West Point.
 Wilson separated his force to avoid any delay in the raid, sending a 3,700-man detachment under Colonel Oscar Hugh La Grange to capture both the bridge and the town.
 Simultaneously, Wilson ordered Upton's division to rush toward another strategically important bridge at Columbus, Georgia.

-The Battle of West Point, Georgia, was fought on Easter Sunday, April 16, when Colonel Oscar Hugh La Grange's brigade attacked an earthwork defensive position named Fort Tyler that was defended by a couple hundred young men and teenaged Confederates under CS Brig.
-Gen. Robert C. Tyler.
-Determined to fight to the last ditch, the Confederates fought a wave of dismounted U.S. troops.
+The Battle of West Point, Georgia, was fought on Easter Sunday, April 16, when Colonel Oscar Hugh La Grange's brigade attacked an earthwork defensive position named Fort Tyler that was defended by a couple hundred young men and teenaged defenders under Confederate Brigadier General Robert C. Tyler.

+The route the United States Cavalry under Wilson took on the raid that passed through Columbus, Georgia.

+Determined to fight to the last ditch, the Confederates fought a wave of dismounted United States cavalrymen.
 The Confederates did not stand a chance as they were largely outnumbered and poorly armed, whereas the U.S. Army soldiers were armed with repeaters.
-The U.S. soldiers crossed over a ditch while the rebels hurled primitive hand-grenades and fired their weapons.
+The United States cavalrymen crossed over a ditch while the rebels hurled primitive hand-grenades and fired their weapons.
 Although the U.S. soldiers had to assault under the fire of one 32-pounder gun and two 12-pounders inside the earthwork, the fort was captured.
-Confederate Brig.
-Gen. Robert C. Tyler was mortally wounded by a sharpshooter, becoming the last general officer killed in the Civil War.
+Confederate Brigadier General Robert C. Tyler was mortally wounded by a sharpshooter, becoming the last general officer killed in the Civil War.
 The defense of West Point was doomed to fail and had done so.
 With rebel prisoners, the fort, and the bridge in his hands, La Grange moved out to rejoin Wilson.
 The battle had been won for the United States at the cost of 36 casualties, both killed and wounded.
 The Confederates had lost 18 men killed, 28 wounded, and the remainder captured.
 With most of the dead southerners in the fort, one Yankee artilleryman said the dead Confederates wore "an awful look."